harleydutton/tabula-rasa/meta/trash/Aesthetic Description.md

 ---

 This is basically the same as backgrounds?
-I suppose I should remind players to add what they look like to their backgrounds?
+I suppose I should remind players to add what they look like to their backgrounds? add a note to backgrounds that you can have whatever kind of clothes you want and as long as they are pretty normal, you don't need to have a background for it. trash.